-TMJ Dentistry & Dental Night Guards for Patients Suffering Jaw Pain, Migraines or a ‘clicking’ jaw.
+TMJ Dentistry Specialists for Treating Patients Suffering Jaw Pain, Migraines or a Misaligned jaw.

 TMJ and TMD (temporomandibular joint disorder/dysfunction) are descriptive terms used to describe a pain disorder caused by the misalignment of the jaws, which, in turn, results from skewed teeth or the incorrect placement of crowns or other restorations.
 Many patients with this syndrome suffer from severe chronic or acute pain, because their problems have not been properly addressed.